 History of the British Isles [course work to be submitted in year 2 - Candidates will be examined by means of three essays of no more than 2,000 words each, under titles from a question paper published by the examiners on the Wednesday of eighth week of the Trinity Term in the year preceding the final examination.
-The essays were submitted via Inspera by noon on Friday of ninth week of that term.]
+The essays were submitted via Inspera by noon on Friday of ninth week, Friday 21 June, 2024.]

 Rubric: